 The state stocks Cascade Lake like you’d suspect for a place with this level of tourist traffic, sometimes planting well over a 100,000 rainbow trout here.

-A majority of the fish coming by truck are youngsters that have a shot at growing into larger fish, several thousand catchables also are planted in a typical year.
+A majority of the fish coming by truck are youngsters that have a shot at growing into larger fish, but several thousand catchables may also be planted.

 There also are resident cutthroat trout, kokanee and (due to a fairly recent illegal introduction) some largemouth bass.